Who Owns Wooden Boats?

 David, a retired GE executive and long time woodworker purchased this 1965 Thompson and it's trailer for a modest sum and proceeded to bring it to a seaworthy condition.
 They have scarfed in some new planks on its lapstrake sides and now it is quickly approaching better than new overall condition.
 David and Janet removed the bottom and replaced most all of the steam bent white oak ribs.

-One of our newest customers, Ryan, pictured below in the #49T builds and entertains as he destroys Demolition Derby Cars!
-Ryan also restores and Hot Rods classic cars as well.
-Ryan is the proud owner of a 1965 33 foot Chris Craft Sea Strake and is getting ready to restore her to her former glory.
-Obviously this motor minded person will be doing all the mechanical work, as we restore and refinish the hull.
+One of our newest customers, Ryan, pictured above in the #49T, builds and entertains as he destroys Demolition Derby Cars!
+Ryan also restores classic cars, and Hot Rods them as well.
+Ryan is the proud owner of a 1965 Chris-Craft 33' Sea Strake and is getting ready to restore her to her former glory.
+Obviously, this motor-minded person will be doing all the mechanical work, as we restore and refinish the hull.

-Jim from Harsons Island Michigan lives across from the Original Chris Craft Plant in Algonac..
-If I'm not mistaken, the plant is behind him in a picture below.
-Jim has done several fine restorations like the ones pictured below.
-Is it something in the water that gave you those skills Jim?
+Jim, from Harsens Island, Michigan, lives across from the original Chris-Craft plant in Algonac.
+If I'm not mistaken, the plant is behind him in the picture of him in his boat shown above.
+Jim has done several fine restorations like the ones pictured above.
+Is it something in the water that gave you those skills, Jim?

 An article about Betty displaying her works in a Major Art Museum in Atlanta!